Reiss1x/uolhost-backend-challenge/README.md

 `mvn clean install`  - will install all dependencies needed to run the project.

-`mvn spring-boot: eun` - runs the app in the development mode.
+`mvn spring-boot: run` - runs the app in the development mode.

 Open `http://localhost:8080` to view it in the browser.